 BLU-945 is a selective and potent investigational inhibitor of triple-mutant EGFR harboring either the activating L858R or exon 19 deletion mutations combined with the acquired T790M and C797S mutations, the most common ontarget resistance to first-generation EGFR inhibitors and osimertinib, respectively.
-In April 2021, we presented updated preclinical data for BLU-945 at the virtual AACR Annual Meeting 2021 demonstrating potent anti-tumor activity in triplemutant osimertinib-resistant tumor models, as well as activity in a triple-mutant intracranial patient-derived xenograft model.
-In addition, the combination of BLU-945 with either gefitinib or osimertinib showed enhanced anti-tumor activity when compared with either gefitinib or osimertinib alone.
-Based on these preclinical data, we plan to initially develop BLU-945 as a monotherapy and in combination with other agents.

-We have recently initiated a Phase 1/2 clinical trial of BLU-945 in patients with EGFR-driven NSCLC.
+We recently presented updated preclinical data for BLU-945 demonstrating potent anti-tumor activity in triple-mutant osimertinib-resistant tumor models, as well as activity in a triple-mutant intracranial patient-derived xenograft model.
+Based on these preclinical data, we recently initiated a Phase 1/2 clinical trial of BLU-945 in patients with EGFR-driven NSCLC, which we refer to as our SYMPHONY trial.